build-trust/ockam-documentation/reference/command/nodes.md

 #### Recap

 {% hint style="info" %}
-To cleanup and delete all nodes, run: `ockam node delete --all`
+To clean up and delete all nodes, run: `ockam node delete --all`
 {% endhint %}

 Ockam [<mark style="color:blue;">Nodes</mark>](nodes.md#nodes) are programs that interact with other nodes using one or more Ockam protocols like Routing and Secure Channels.
 Nodes run very lightweight, concurrent, and stateful actors called [<mark style="color:blue;">Workers</mark>](nodes.md#workers).
 Nodes and Workers hide complexities of environment and state to enable simple interfaces for stateful, asynchronous, message-based protocols.